New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Sn X-ray Escape Hypothesis

+Using the pure ${}^{241}$Am spectrum, the counts in the 207.7~keV peak and the 208.2~keV peak are $98 \pm 15$ and $444 \pm 24$, respectively.
+The above-background area from the regions labeled L, K$\alpha$, and K$\beta$ in Figure~\ref{fig:spectrumwescapes} (\textit{Top}) are calculated.
+If we assume that the satellite peaks are escape peaks, the combined L and K escape probability would have to be 99\% and 61\% for the 207.7~keV peak and the 208.2~keV peak respectively.
+This is far higher than is reasonable given the prior measurements of escape probabilities.
 Let us now consider that these peaks may be a result of an M X-ray escape.

-Figure~\ref{fig:spectrumwescapes} (\textit{Bottom}) shows the regions from which a Sn M X-ray would escape in order to create the satellite features.
-For the 208.2~keV peak, the region that would provide M X-ray escapes has $-69 \pm 26$ counts, which is consistent with no counts above background.
-This is clearly not sufficient to make the 208.2~keV peak an M X-ray escape peak.
-However, the 207.7~keV is lower in energy than a very high intensity 208.0~keV peak.
-The total number of counts in the region that would provide M X-ray escape populating the 207.7~keV peak is $27075 \pm 169$.
+Figure~\ref{fig:spectrumwescapes} (\textit{Bottom}) shows the regions from which a Sn M X-ray would have to escape in order to create the satellite features.
+For example, if the high energy satellite peak were created from an escape of an M$\gamma_{21}$ X-ray, the full energy peak without the escape would appear at the region labeled ``M$\gamma_{21}$ high''.
+Similarly, if the low energy satellite peak were created from an escape of an M$\gamma_{21}$ X-ray, the full energy peak without the escape would appear at the region labeled ``M$\gamma_{21}$ low''.
+Assuming the satellites are M X-ray escapes, this would only be reasonable for the 207.7~keV peak since the required escape probability for the 208.2~keV peak to be an escape peak is too high (100\%).
 If all the counts in the 207.7~keV peak are M X-ray escapes, the M X-ray escape fraction is $(0.3 \pm 0.06)\%$.
-This value is only half the escape probability of previously measured K$\beta_2$ X-ray escapes in Sn~\cite{Hoover2009} and the 207.7 features is not the right distance from the centroid of the 208.0~keV peak.
+This value is only half the escape probability of previously measured K$\beta_2$ X-ray escapes in Sn~\cite{Hoover2009, Yoho2020_BR} and no other high intensity peaks show this low energy satellite from an M X-ray escape peak corresponding to this escape fraction.
+Additionally, the 207.7 features is not the right distance from the centroid of the 208.0~keV peak.
 The counts in the M region are off center from the large 208.0~keV peak.
-Further, no other high intensity peaks show this low energy satellite from an M X-ray escape peak corresponding to this escape fraction, so we conclude that neither the 207.7~keV peak nor the 208.2~keV peak are the products of Sn X-ray escapes.
+Thus we conclude that neither the 207.7~keV peak nor the 208.2~keV peak are the products of Sn X-ray escapes.